 - A new PDU session is established, and anchored in the UPF-3.

 - A PDU session is released which is anchored in the UPF-1.

-When a new PDU session is anchored in a new UPF, the SMF-1 will request thee UPF-3 to allocate the N19 tunnel information.
+When a new PDU session is anchored in a new UPF, the SMF-1 will request the UPF-3 to allocate the N19 tunnel information.